HectorDiazJr/Weather-App/README.md

 Other resources used were w3school, mozilla, and youtube

-Below is a screen shot of the scheduler online
+Below is a screen shot of the weather app online
 ![alt = screen shot of scheduler](assets/weather-app.png)

 Below is a link to the repository https://github.com/HectorDiazJr/Weather-App

-Below is al link to the scheduler
+Below is al link to the weather app
 https://hectordiazjr.github.io/Weather-App/